top of page

 3. Impressions

 Speaking of getting your ad in front of more people, it is vital to get your ads seen.
-Impressions will help you to measure how many people have seen your ad.
+Whether you are running search campaigns or analyzing google display ads KPIs, impressions will help you to measure how many people have seen your ad.
 These don't necessarily mean conversions, but by tracking impressions, you can tell how many people have seen your ad.
 If you want to increase the number of impressions you get, you can try increasing your campaign budget, which will show the ad to more people or you can change the ad's content to make it more relevant to additional users.

 Competitors Aren't Waiting!